HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 You should view your Web site as you would a store sitting on a street in a large city.
 You might get a customer or two that just happen to drive down the street and coincidentally need your services or products, but the customers you really want are those that drive directly to your store with a specific purchase in mind.
 For that to happen, they need to know your store exists, and how they can find it.

 Some of the most effective ways to promote your business, increase traffic to your Web site, and generate sales is to utilize a direct-mail campaign, repeated advertising, selective advertising banner placements on other sites, and sending emails directly to prospective clients.
-Also, every printed promotional piece, stationery and business card for your company must have the Web site address predominantly displayed, and when feasible, include any additional information to persuade customers to visit the site.
+Also, every printed promotional piece, stationery and business card for your company must have the Web site address predominantly displayed, and when feasible, include any additional information to pursuade customers to visit the site.

 If you don't have a large promotional budget, then taking an hour or two every day to acquire email addresses of key personnel at local business might get things started.
 Another great avenue are online networks.
 There are a few business networking sites that can be very effective at getting your company name, services, products, and Web site address in front of people that are looking for exactly what you offer.
 These sites facilitate connectivity, and many professionals provide services to each other without ever meeting face-to-face.
 Getting listed in newsletters or on sites of local associations can also be another low-budget approach that can contribute to more traffic.